WesR/Halcyon/usage.md

 ```

 ## halcyon function documentation
-client.send_message
++ client.send_message
-  Send a message to a specified room.
+  + Send a message to a specified room.

-  @param roomID String the room to send the message to
+  + @param roomID String the room to send the message to
-  @param body String the text body to send. defaults to plain text
+  + @param body String the text body to send. defaults to plain text
-  @param textFormat String OPTIONAL If the string is formatted.
+  + @param textFormat String OPTIONAL If the string is formatted.
 Must be "markdown" or "html"
-  @param replyTo String OPTIONAL The ID to the event you want to reply to
+  + @param replyTo String OPTIONAL The ID to the event you want to reply to
-  @param isNotice bool OPTIONAL Send the message as a notice. slightly grey on desktop.
+  + @param isNotice bool OPTIONAL Send the message as a notice. slightly grey on desktop.

-  @return dict contains 'event_id' of new message
+  + @return dict contains 'event_id' of new message

-  Matrix supported HTML tags:
+  + Matrix supported HTML tags:
-  font, del, h1, h2, h3, h4, h5, h6, blockquote, p, a, ul, ol, sup, sub,
+  + font, del, h1, h2, h3, h4, h5, h6, blockquote, p, a, ul, ol, sup, sub,
-  li, b, i, u, strong, em, strike, code, hr, br, div, table, thead, tbody,
+  + li, b, i, u, strong, em, strike, code, hr, br, div, table, thead, tbody,
-  tr, th, td, caption, pre, span, img.
+  + tr, th, td, caption, pre, span, img.

-  an example markdown message would be `client.send_message(room.id, "this is __bold__ in a message", textFormat="markdown")`
+  + an example markdown message would be `client.send_message(room.id, "this is __bold__ in a message", textFormat="markdown")`

+## halcyon event handlers
++ async def on_ready():
+  + This is called after login, right before we start handling messages.
+Good for telling you your bot is online, or to configure things
++ async def on_message(message):
+  + This is called for each message received, including messages with attachments
++ async def on_message_edit(message):
+  + This is called when a message is edited
++ async def on_room_invite(room):
+  + This is called when you are invited to a room
++ async def on_room_leave(roomID):
+  + This is called when you leave a room (or are kicked)

 ## Hot tip

-you can use somthing like `message._raw` or `message.content._raw` to see the raw message json
+you can use something like `message._raw` or `message.content._raw` to see the raw message json